-- (a) Whenever an alarm is activated requiring response to a location by the police or fire department, a police officer or firefighter on the scene of the activated alarm system will inspect the area protected by the system and shall determine whether the emergency response was, in fact, required as indicated by the alarm system or whether the same was a false alarm. - (b) If the police officer or firefighter at the scene of the activated alarm system determines the alarm to be false, such police officer or firefighter shall leave a False Alarm Notification Card at the premises that shall serve as the initial notice of the false alarm. - (c) Once there have been three or more false alarms within a fiscal year, the alarm user shall be required to have a licensed alarm contractor or alarm provider complete the city prescribed alarm affidavit confirming that appropriate action has been taken to correct any possible defects.
+- (a) Whenever an alarm is activated requiring response to a location by the police or fire department, a police officer or firefighter on the scene of the activated alarm system will inspect the area protected by the system and shall determine whether the emergency response was, in fact, required as indicated by the alarm system or whether the same was a false alarm. - (b) If the police officer or firefighter at the scene of the activated alarm system determines the alarm to be false, such police officer or firefighter shall leave a False Alarm Notification Card at the premises that shall serve as the initial notice of the false alarm. make a report of the false alarm, a notification of which shall be mailed or delivered to the alarm user, at the address of the alarm system installation location.
+Where the user is not the owner, then the owner will also be notified at the address furnished by the alarm user certificate application or recorded in the current property ownership records maintained by the city.
+The alarm user and/or property owner will be advised of the false alarm and any applicable charges therefore.
+Such notification shall be sent by regular mail. - (c) Once there have been three or more false alarms within a calendar-fiscal year, the alarm user shall be required to have a licensed alarm contractor or alarm provider complete the city prescribed alarm affidavit confirming that appropriate action has been taken to correct any possible defects.
 The affidavit shall be filed with the finance department within 30 days from notice, and will state that the alarm system has been inspected and is functioning properly, and in accordance with this article.
-Failure to comply with the above may result in a revocation of the alarm system registration and a charge as established by the city commission or a civil citation.
+Failure to comply with the above may result in a revocation of the alarm user certificate system registration and a penalty charge as established by the city commission or a civil citation.